The Common Program of the People's Republic of China 1949-1954

 "Many activists joined both parties during the 1920s.
 Memories and friendships from that first Guomindang–CCP collaboration were never erased at the local level.
 Millions of Chinese rallied to the CCP during the war against Japan in part because the Communists seemed the proper heirs of the revolutionary anti-imperialism of Sun Zhongshan’s (Sun Yat-sen) party during the 1920s – seemed better to embody the nationalist rhetoric of Guomindang propaganda and public school textbooks than did the Guomindang itself."
 Slyke (1970) distinguishes 5 phases in the United Front: 1923-1927; 1927-1937; 1937-1941; 1941-1945 and 1945-1949.
 The history of the United Front lies beyond the scope of this site.

-Stalin, the Soviet Union (SU) leader, advises both parties to hold a consultative meeting to resolve the existing contrasts.
+Stalin, the Soviet Union (SU) leader, advised both parties to hold a consultative meeting to resolve the existing contrasts.
 This was a part of the Double 10 agreement.
-Between 10 and 31 January 1946, this consultative meeting convenes.
-Besides, the GMD (8 delegates) and the CCP (7 delegates), the Chinese Youth Party (5 delegates) which is an extreme right-wing anticommunist party that sided with the GMD.
+Between 10 and 31 January 1946, this consultative meeting convened.
+Besides, the GMD (8 delegates) and the CCP (7 delegates), the Chinese Youth Party (5 delegates) which was an extreme right-wing anticommunist party that sided with the GMD.
 The Youth Party had recently split from the Chinese Democratic League (CDL).
 CDL is represented by Zhang Lanand Luo Longji.
 The other 7 members represented the Nationalist Socialist Party with Zhang Dongsun and Zhang Junmai, two members Shen Junru and Zhang Shenfu represented National Salvation Association, Huang Yanpei was the participant of the Vocational Education Association, the Third Party was represented by Zhang Bojun and Liang Shuming represented the Rural Reconstruction Association.
 Nine nonpartisan individuals visited this meeting in Chongqing.
 The US sent an ambassador to Chongqing to assist with the negotiations.
 The SU also sent an ambassador to help the CCP secretly with the negotiations.
 The SU still recognized the GMD government.
-The meeting is a failure and the CCP and CDL boycott the end results.
+The meeting was a failure and the CCP and CDL boycotted the end results.

-On December 25, 1947, the CCP decides to form a complete new United Front with every party and person who wants to defeat the GMD.
-During 1948, the character of the United Front changes because the victory of the communist army (PLA) is at hand.
-Slyke poses the opinion: “Now, however, the united front was changing in function from isolating an enemy to gaining popular support for the new regime”.
 In 1948, Stalin kept pushing Mao Zedong to compromise and form a coalition government with the Minzhu Dangpai: "We think that the various opposition parties in China which are representing the middle strata of the Chinese population and are opposing the Guomindang clique will exist for a long time.
 And the CCP will have to involve them in cooperation against the Chinese reactionary forces and imperialist powers, while keeping hegemony, i.e., the leading position, in its hands.
 It is possible that some representatives of these parties will have to be included into the Chinese people’s democratic government and the government itself has to be proclaimed a coalition government in order to widen the basis of this government among the population and to isolate imperialists and their Guomindang agents.
 It is necessary to keep in mind that the Chinese government in its policy will be a national revolutionary-democratic government, not a communist one..."

 Stalin advised Mao Zedong not to cross the Yangtze because he was afraid this would provoke a US reaction. "...the USSR would not be able to come to China's assistance.
 Stalin also passed along to the Chinese Communists a Nationalist request that he mediate the Chinese civil war; and he sent Anastas Mikoyan secretly to meet with Mao--the first high Soviet official to make such a trip--to warn that a conflict with the Americans might break out.56"